 \end{itemize}

 Reduction of all the spectra, which included bias subtraction, spectrum extraction, flat-fielding, and wavelength calibration, was done by automatic pipelines provided by the three instrument teams, so that we downloaded the science-ready one-dimensional spectra.
 For more details on the data reduction of HARPS-N, UVES spectra, see \citet{Ripepi2021a} and \citet{Trentin2023a}, respectively.
-The PEPSI data has been reduced using the PEPSI “Software for Stellar Spectroscopy” \citep[SDS4PEPSI][]{Strassmeier2018}.
+The PEPSI data were reduced using the PEPSI ‘Software for Stellar Spectroscopy’ \citep[SDS4PEPSI][]{Strassmeier2018}.

-Table~\ref{tab:programStars} lists the main properties of the target stars (RA, Dec, Period, pulsational mode, \gaia~photometry and galactocentric polar coordinates), while the Heliocentric Julian Day (HJD) of observation, the exposure time and the signal to noise ratio (SNR) for each spectrum are shown in Table~\ref{tab:logObservations}.
+Table~\ref{tab:programStars} lists the main properties of the target stars (RA, Dec, Period, pulsational mode, \gaia~photometry and galactocentric polar coordinates), while the heliocentric Julian day (HJD) of observation, the exposure time and the signal-to-noise ratio (S/N) for each spectrum are shown in Table~\ref{tab:logObservations}.

 The procedure to estimate some of the listed quantities in Table~\ref{tab:programStars} is described in \citet{gaia2023} and \citet{Ripepi2022a}.
 In summary, we calculated both the apparent Wesenheit magnitude $W=G-1.90\times(G_{BP}-G_{RP}$) using the \gaia~photometry \citep{Ripepi2019} and the absolute W magnitude from the PWZ relation $W= (-5.988 \pm 0.018) -(3.176 \pm 0.044)(\log P -1) -(0.520 \pm 0.09)[Fe/H]$ \citep{Ripepi2022a}.
 This way, it was possible to obtain the distance modulus, and so the distance.
 We converted the coordinates into the Galactocentric system, adopting $R_0 = 8277 \pm 9$(stat) $\pm 30$(sys) pc as the distance of the Sun from the Galactic centre \citep{GRAVITY2021}.